maxfierke/hcl.cr/README.md

 A general-purpose HCL2 parser written in Crystal.
 Does not make any domain assumptions.
 Aims to supports the standard HCL2 types and map to the HCL2 informational model.

-This is considered a work-in-progress, though may work already for simple HCL2 documents that don't depend on any dynamic evaluation (function calls, variables, interpolation)
+This is considered a work-in-progress, though may work already for many HCL2 documents.
+Much of the HCL2 spec is supported, except interpolation/template expressions and `for` expressions.
+However, it does not yet run against or pass the spec test suite, so there may be situations in which some documents do not work as they should.
+Please report any issues [here](https://github.com/maxfierke/hcl.cr/issues/new).

 ## Installation